 What compels businesses to make the decision to start shifting non-core activities overseas?
 Isn’t it risky to have your accounts work done by someone who is not a native English speaker and works thousands of miles away?
 Well, the pros must be outweighing the cons since the outsourcing industry hasn’t really slowed down and is expected to be worth USD 1.49 trillion by 2025 according to Grand View Research, Inc.

 As businesses grow and flourish, many of them look for strategies to help regulate expenses, stay ahead of the competition, and implement innovative solutions without increasing the overheads.
-And outsourcing – when done professionally – happens to be a solution that satisfies those requirements.
-However, not everyone is open to change and there could be some pre-conceived notions preventing CEOs and FDs from taking advantage of outsourcing.
+And accounting outsourcing – when done professionally – happens to be a solution that satisfies those requirements.
+However, not everyone is open to change and there could be some pre-conceived notions preventing CEOs and FDs from taking advantage of outsourcing finance and accounting services to India or other destinations.
 In fact, we’ve addressed some of the common accounting and payroll outsourcing misconceptions in our infographic.

 So, why do businesses continue to outsource their finance & accounts functions to India?
 Here’s what we understand from what our clients tell us: